Nacogdoches Reservoir - 2012 Survey Report

 District 3-D, Jasper, Texas

-This is the authors' summary from a 26-page report.
+This is the authors' summary from a 31-page report.
 For a copy of the complete report, use the download link in the sidebar.

-Fish populations in Nacogdoches Reservoir were surveyed from June 2008 through May 2009 with fall electrofishing, gill netting, and spring electrofishing.
-Anglers were surveyed from March through May 2009 with a creel survey.
-Vegetation and access surveys were also conducted in 2008.
+Fish populations in Lake Nacogdoches were surveyed in 2012 using fall electrofishing and in 2013 using gill netting and spring electrofishing.
+Anglers were surveyed from March through May 2013 with a creel survey.
+Historical data are presented with the 2012-2013 data for comparison.
 This report summarizes the results of the surveys and contains a management plan for the reservoir based on those findings.

 Lake Nacogdoches is located on Loco Bayou, a tributary of the Angelina River in the Neches River basin.
 The City of Nacogdoches is the controlling authority.
 Primary uses are municipal water supply and recreation.
-At conservation pool elevation, Lake Nacogdoches is 2,212 surface acres in size, has a shoreline length of 16 miles, and a mean depth of 15 feet.
+At conservation pool elevation, Lake Nacogdoches is 2,212 surface acres and a mean depth of 15 feet.
 Water level fluctuations average 2 feet annually.
-Two public boat ramps with loading docks provide excellent boat access.
-One handicap-accessible fishing pier is also present.
 Habitat in the lake consists of submerged and emergent aquatic vegetation (mainly hydrilla and American lotus) and standing timber.
 Most of the land around the reservoir is used for timber production, agriculture, and residential use.

-Important sport fish include largemouth bass and white and black crappie.
-The 14- to 21-inch slot-length limit for largemouth bass (implemented in 1988) was changed to a 16-inch maximum length limit in 2008.
-Florida and Sharelunker largemouth bass fingerlings were stocked in 2008 to provide future trophy potential in conjunction with the maximum length limit.
-Hydrilla is present in the reservoir but is not considered to be problematic.
+Important sport fish include Largemouth Bass and White and Black Crappie.
+The 14- to 21-inch slot-length limit for Largemouth Bass (implemented in 1988) was changed to a 16-inch maximum length limit in 2008.
+A voluntary trophy bass catch reporting program was implemented in 2009 to assist with evaluation of the length limit.
+Florida and Sharelunker Largemouth Bass fingerlings were stocked from 2008 - 2011 to maximize trophy bass potential.
+Hydrilla is present in the reservoir but is not considered problematic.

-- Crappies: White crappie and black crappie were present in the reservoir.
-Directed angling effort in spring 2009 was less than in previous years.
-Angler catch rates were 1.1/h and total harvest was 1,069 fish.
+- Crappies: White Crappie and Black Crappie were present in the reservoir.
+Approximately 20% of anglers target crappies.
+Directed angling effort in spring 2013 was higher than it was in the previous survey.
+Angler catch rate was high and 2,376 fish were harvested.

-- Continue to manage largemouth bass with 16-inch maximum length limit.
+- Continue to manage Largemouth Bass with a 16-inch maximum length limit.

-- Conduct standard monitoring with gill nets and fall electrofisher in 2013.
+- Conduct standard monitoring with gill nets, fall electrofishing, and an angler access survey in 2016.

-- Continue voluntary angler survey to monitor catch of largemouth bass > five pounds.
+- Continue voluntary angler survey to monitor catch of largemouth bass > 5 pounds.